-In a report by Salesforce Research, The Value of Equality and Values- Driven Business that companies that actively work to make their cultures more inclusive are better positioned to achieve strong customer loyalty as well as boost employee engagement and productivity.
+In a report by Salesforce Research, The Impact of Equality and Values-Driven Business, companies that actively work to make their cultures more inclusive are better positioned to achieve strong customer loyalty as well as boost employee engagement and productivity.

 Here are a few key stats:

-- Employees who say they are I’m able to be my authentic self at work are nearly three times (2.8x) more likely to say they are proud to work for their company — and nearly four-times (4.4x) more likely to say they are empowered to perform their best work.
+- Employees who say they're able to be their authentic self at work are nearly three times (2.8x) more likely to say they are proud to work for their company — and nearly four-times (4.4x) more likely to say they are empowered to perform their best work.

 Learn more: Download the report: https://www.salesforce.com/contents/impact-of-equality/

-Consulting firms Catalyst and McKinsey each studied the financial performance of major organizations according to the gender diversity at senior levels.
+Consulting firms Catalyst and McKinsey each studied how gender diversity at senior levels impacts the financial performance of major organizations.
 Both reported that high returns on equity correlated with greater diversity.
 In essence, women board directors and women in senior leadership are connected with better financial performance.
 McKinsey also found that $12 trillion can be added to global GDP by 2025 by advancing women’s Equality.

 The most innovative companies of the future will understand both the societal and business value of Equality.
 Those that work to foster diversity and inclusion will see significant financial gains as they maximize the potential of every employee and understand the unique needs of their customers.